codevalley/friday-api/docs/backlog.md

 ## Next Steps

-Based on the completed epics and remaining work, I recommend focusing on Epic 4: Error Handling & Logging next.
-This is a critical area that will improve the robustness and maintainability of the codebase.
-The tasks are well-defined and will have immediate benefits for debugging and monitoring the application in production.
+Based on the completed epics and remaining work, I recommend focusing on Epic 5: Code Cleanup & Refactoring next.
+This is a good time to improve code quality and performance now that the major architectural changes are complete.

 Key tasks to start with:
-1. Create a centralized error handling module
+1. Review and clean up imports across the codebase
-2. Set up structured logging with proper configuration
+2. Remove any dead code or unused functions
-3. Implement standard error response formats
+3. Add missing docstrings and improve existing ones
-4. Add request/response logging for better debugging
+4. Begin profiling database queries for optimization

 Would you like to start with any of these tasks?